KTTV: As a Fox-owned station (1986–present)

 In 1996, KTTV relocated its longtime studios on Sunset Boulevard in Hollywood, known as "Metromedia Square" (and later renamed the "Fox Television Center") to a new studio facility a few miles away on South Bundy Drive in West Los Angeles, near the Fox network headquarters (the network's headquarters are located on the 20th Century Fox studio lot).
 Several television series were filmed at the historic Metromedia Square television studio (which was once home to Norman Lear's Tandem Productions and TAT Communications Company) such as The Jeffersons, Mama's Family, Diff'rent Strokes, One Day at a Time, Soul Train, Mary Hartman, Mary Hartman, Fernwood 2 Night and the groundbreaking sketch comedy In Living Color.
 Many of those programs, either in first-run or off-network syndication, aired on KTTV.
 The Metromedia complex was demolished in 2003 to make way for the construction of Helen Bernstein High School (which is part of the Los Angeles Unified School District).

 On May 16, 2006, KTTV launched a new website based on Fox Television Stations' MyFox interface; this format became standard on the websites of each of the Fox-owned stations – and was even adopted by some of Fox's affiliates not owned by the network – by the end of that year (the "MyFox" branded websites were operated by former News Corporation subsidiary EndPlay until 2012, when the sites were migrated to the WorldNow platform).

-KTTV launched the Light TV network on a subchannel starting December 22, 2016 with another Fox TV station, WNYW.
+KTTV launched the Light TV network on a subchannel starting December 22, 2016, with another Fox TV station, WNYW.

 On December 14, 2017, The Walt Disney Company, owner of ABC and KABC-TV, announced its intent to buy KTTV's parent company, 21st Century Fox, for $52.4 billion; the sale excluded the Fox Television Stations unit (including KTTV and KCOP), the Fox network, Fox News, Fox Sports 1 and the MyNetworkTV programming service, which were transferred to a separate company.

 Programming

-Syndicated programming

-In addition to carrying the entire Fox network programming lineup, KTTV serves as the flagship station for TMZ on TV.
-Other syndicated programming broadcast on KTTV (as of September 2022) includes Extra, You Bet Your Life with Jay Leno, Pictionary, Rachael Ray, The Jennifer Hudson Show, 25 Words or Less and Modern Family.

-The station also produces The Issue Is:, a political discussion program hosted by Elex Michaelson which airs Friday nights at 10:30 p.m. and is also syndicated to other Fox stations across California, including KICU-TV in San Jose and KSWB-TV in San Diego.